On straightening for Segal spaces: Introduction

 The Grothendieck construction, or \emph{unstraightening}, is a standard procedure in category theory that associates to a diagram of categories $F\colon \cat{C}\rt \Cat$ a map of categories $\pi\colon \mm{Un}(F)\rt \cat{C}$ whose fibers are precisely the values of the diagram $F$.
 This maneuver does not result in a loss of information: the unstraightening functor

-is an embedding, with image given by the subcategory of \emph{cocartesian fibrations} over $\cat{C}$ and maps between them that preserve cocartesian arrows \cite{sga1}.
+is an embedding, whose image is the subcategory of \emph{cocartesian fibrations} over $\cat{C}$ and maps between them that preserve cocartesian arrows \cite{sga1}.

 The practical consequences of this result are twofold.
 On the one hand, the Grothendieck construction also provides an equivalence between cocartesian fibrations over $\cat{C}$ and pseudofunctors $F\colon \cat{C}\rt \Cat$.
 From this point of view, cocartesian fibrations provide a convenient way to encode coherent diagrams of categories, which can be rectified to strict diagrams via the inverse of unstraightening, aptly called \emph{straightening}.
-Consequently, the language of fibrations starts to play an essential role when one passes to the homotopy-coherent setting of $(\infty, 1)$-categories, where a version of straightening and unstraightening is available as well \cite{lur09} (see also \cite{rie18}): many homotopy-coherent diagrams of $(\infty, 1)$-categories are most naturally described in terms of cocartesian fibrations.
+Consequently, the language of fibrations starts to play an essential role in the homotopy coherent setting of $(\infty, 1)$-categories, where a version of straightening and unstraightening is available as well \cite{lur09} (see also \cite{rie18}).
+Indeed, many homotopy coherent diagrams of $(\infty, 1)$-categories are most naturally described in terms of cocartesian fibrations.

 On the other hand, the unstraightening of a diagram $F\colon \cat{C}\rt \Cat$ is convenient to describe ``lax constructions'' with categories, stemming from the fact that $\mm{Un}(F)$ is the oplax colimit of $F$ \cite{gep17}.
-For example, a lax natural transformation between two diagrams $F$ and $G$ can be described by a map $\mm{Un}(F)\rt \mm{Un}(G)$ over $\cat{C}$ that need not preserve cocartesian arrows (see e.g.\ \cite{gag20, hau20, hau21} for a discussion in the $\infty$-categorical setting).
+For example, a lax natural transformation between two diagrams $F$ and $G$ can be described by a map $\mm{Un}(F)\rt \mm{Un}(G)$ over $\cat{C}$ that need not preserve cocartesian arrows (see e.g.\ \cite{gag20, hau21} for a discussion in the $\infty$-categorical setting).